litongjava/whisper.cpp.android.java.demo/readme.md

 For **debugging** purposes, you can use the first or second file.
 However, if you intend to **release** or use it in **other Android projects**, it is recommended that you choose the third stripped file as it will be smaller in size and will not contain unnecessary debugging information.

-So, for use in other Android projects, choose the `app\build\intermediates\stripped_native_libs\debug\out\lib\arm64-v8a\libwhisper_v8fp16_va.so` file.
+So, for use in other Android projects, choose the `AndroidWhisperCppLibrary-stripped_native_libs.zip` file.
 If you need to debug in other projects, then consider using the unstripped version.

 ### 1.2.2.View Java methods in so files